 Covid-19 and Countryside Sites

 Public rights of way, country parks and trails in the countryside and urban fringe provide an opportunity for people to take exercise and get some fresh air in these difficult times.
-The government reports that the risk of the coronavirus being passed on to others from people using outdoor green spaces, paths and trails is considered to be very low as long as people follow the government’s instructions to maintain social distancing.
+The government reports that the risk of the coronavirus being passed on to others from people using outdoor green spaces, paths and trails is considered to be very low.

 But many more people than normal are visiting the countryside to use footpaths and country parks.
 Visitors to the countryside should be especially mindful of all those who live and work in the countryside who may be feeling concerned and vulnerable because of the Corona Virus.

 When visiting countryside sites, as part of your daily exercise, do follow the national government advice on how to stay safe and prevent the spread: